-(On : : When the Power LED lights on, the Switch is receiving power.
-(Off : : When the Power turns off or the power cord has improper connection.
+On : When the Power LED is lit, the Switch is receiving power.
+Off : When the Power LED is off, the switch is off.

-SYSTEM: Management Indicator
+System: Management Indicator

-Blinking : When the CPU is working, the System LED is blinking.
-On/Off : The CPU is not working.
+Blinking : When the Switch is working, the System LED blinks.
+On/Off : The Switch is not working.

-1000BASE-T Port 1~24 Status LEDs
+Ports 1~48 Status LEDs

-Link/ACT: Link/Activity
+Link/ACT: Link/Activity(left side of each RJ-45 port)

-On When the Link/ACT LED lights on, the respective port is successfully connected to an Ethernet network.
-Blinking When the Link/ACT LED is blinking, the port is transmitting or receiving data on the Ethernet network.
+On Amber: When the Link/ACT LED lights green, the respective port is successfully connected to a 10 Mbps Ethernet or 100Mbps Fast Ethernet network.
+Green: When the Link/ACT LED lights amber, the respective port is successfully connected to a 1000Mbps Gigabit Ethernet network.
+Blinking Blinking Amber: When the Link/ACT LED is blinking amber, transmitting or receiving data on the 10Mbps Etherne Fast Ethernet network.
+Green: When the Link/ACT LED is blinking amber, the port is transmitting or receiving data on the 1000Mbps Gigabit Ethernet network.
 Off : No link.